 Compile your findings from #4 and draw up a business plan comprising of your (revenue) goals, what you’re going to do and when.
 A useful tip is to always overestimate your budget!

-Choose a strategic location:
+Choose a strategic location for your new restaurant:

 You’ve got a great concept, great menu and now you need a great location!
 Find an accessible and highly visible spot but take into account the annual rent of the location.